 In Edinburgh, walk-in lateral flow testing facilities and home testing kits to collect for free can currently be found at:

-Those attending one of these two sites are required to register upon arrival using their smartphone or through a community test centre team member if you don’t have one.
+Those attending one of these sites are required to register upon arrival using their smartphone, or through a community test centre team member if you don’t have one.